-As someone who can be a bit awkward a times, I’ve decided the sea slug Melibe will be my new power animal.
-I’m clumsy, constantly bumping into things, equally bad at all sports, and catch roughly 2% of things that are tossed to me.
-I don’t exactly always feel like I fit in.
-I can’t relate to most of those other power animals.
-My power animal wouldn’t be the super stealthy leopard or sleek shark.
-It wouldn’t be a noble wolf.
+I am awkward, and for that reason I’ve decided the sea slug Melibe will be my new power animal.
+I’m clumsy, equally bad at all sports, and catch roughly 2% of things that are tossed to me; I can’t relate to those other power animals.
 If I’m going to adopt a spirit animal, it’s gotta be something that is awesome despite also being silly.
 Even better, it will be awesome because it is silly.
 That’s my power animal.
 That’s a Melibe.

-If a stegosaurus and a jellyfish had a baby, it’d be a Melibe.
+Melibe: the love child of a stegosaurus and a jellyfish.
 There are roughly 25 Melibe species around the world, from the US Pacific west coast to the Indo-Pacific and Australia.
 Melibes have plates like dinosaurs, heads like jellyfish, and best of all, they smell like watermelon (at least for my personal favorite: Melibe leonina.
 Other species may come in different flavors…).
 But to really dig into the true awesomeness of a Melibe, let’s take a closer look at these strange animals.
 What are those plates?
 That jellyfish hood?
 And what’s up with this watermelon thing?

 That’s because this jellyfish-like head is actually how Melibes feed.